windmaomao/adventofcode/2015/md/3 - Perfectly Spherical Houses in a Vaccum.md

 ### Model

-We model a position object as a simple `Int`, since we believe a one dimension position can simplify the job here.
+We model a position object as a simple `Int`.

 ```kotlin
 private val len = 10000